dratl/reddit-client/technical-design.md

 - Add more predefined search queries.
 - Enhance animations and transitions.
 - Improve error handling and recovery.
+- Use .env to save API keys
+- Don't use createStore since it's deprecated.
+- Use the configureStore method from @reduxjs/toolkit

 ## Testing
 - Write unit tests for all components.